-The Super Van Operator awards, which includes the Lifetime Achievement Award, recognize drivers and owner-operators who provide the best in safe, reliable and customer-oriented household goods truck transportation.
-Winners are selected based on miles driven, accident record, lifetime driving record, time out of service due to violations, financial responsibility, community involvement, customer service, driving awards and outside interests and activities.
+The Super Van Operator awards, which include the Lifetime Achievement Award, recognize drivers and owner-operators who provide the best in safe, reliable, and customer-oriented household goods truck transportation.
+Winners are selected based on miles driven, accident record, lifetime driving record, time out of service due to violations, financial responsibility, community involvement, customer service, driving awards, and outside interests and activities.

 The Moving and Storage Service Excellence Agent of the Year award is presented annually to an agent nominated by his or her van line partner and is the highest award in the moving industry.
 To a moving and storage services provider, being nominated is a huge honor, but being a recipient of the Moving & Storage Agent of the Year award is an accomplishment like no other.

 Why should you care about this?
 That’s simple: four of North America’s agent partners have been recipients of AMSA’s Moving & Storage Agent of the Year award in the past eight years, with three of those winners in the past five years.
 Three out of five years?
 Four winning northAmerican agents since 2010?
 And in addition, a northAmerican driver was honored in 2012 with a Lifetime Achievement award, and in 2015 with the Driver of the Year award.
 We think that’s a pretty great track record, and we suspect you might think so, too.